Sergeant-major Gordie Bannerman on the battle of Otterloo

 in the regiment with our drivers suffering the most.

-In the next couple of days Lieutenant deBelle returned from leave in England
+During the next few weeks Lieutenant deBelle returned from leave

-The war was to end shortly and was over before Ross returned.
+The war in Europe was to end shortly and was over before Ross returned.

 The battle of Otterloo happened in 1945 on the night of